 To improve overall strength, we challenge specific muscles.
-The best way to accomplish this is to exercise a muscle against some form of resistance such as our body weight, free weights, TRX, or bands.
-Then, by employing a recommended program of “progressive overload” we continually demand more from our muscles.
+The best way to accomplish this is to exercise a muscle against some form of resistance such as our body weight, free weights, TRX or bands.
+Then employing a recommended program of “progressive overload” we continually demand more from our muscles.
 The muscles, are forced to adapt by becoming stronger and by increasing their endurance without incurring injury.
 Recommendations: 2-3 times per week, do not work the same muscles 2 days in a row.

 The ability to stay centered or to remain in a desired position.
-Our balance is controlled by two mechanisms: First, by affective perception, i.e., our body’s ability to sense when we are losing balance; and second, by our speed and capability to adequately respond to our temporary loss of balance.
+Our balance is affected in two ways.
+First, by affective perception, i.e., our body’s ability to sense when we are losing balance; and second, by our speed and capability to adequately respond to our temporary loss of balance.
 Interestingly, this ability is a function of our strength and flexibility.
 The less flexible we are, the more frequently we will lose our balance.
 The less strength we have, the more diminished our capacity to regain our lost balance.
-Therefore, balance training is incorporated into strength and flexibility.

 Each person is different.
 Your age, activity level, and body type all determine how many and what type of nutrients your body needs.
-Your trainer, choosemyplate.gov, and Precision Nutrition are all resources that can help you determine a proper diet for your life style and fitness goals.
-In addition to your nutrition, it is also recommended to drink at least ½-1 ounce of water per pound of body weight, per day.
+Your trainer and choosemyplate.gov, and Precision Nutrition are both resources that can help you determine a proper diet for your lifestyle and fitness goals.
+In addition to your nutrition needs, it is also recommended to drink at least ½-1 ounce of water per pound of body weight.